ligato/docs/docs/plugins/connection-plugins.md

 endpoint: 0.0.0.0:9191
 ```

-If a unix domain socket file is used, the socket type can be modified using the network field of the [GRPC conf file][grpc-conf-file]:
+If you use the unix domain socket file, you can modify the network field of the [GRPC conf file][grpc-conf-file]:
 ```json
 network: tcp
 ```
-TCP is set as the default, but other types are possible, including TCP6, unix, and unixpacket.
+The default is TCP.
+You can also set this field to other types that include TCP6, unix, and unixpacket.

 ---

 ### Plugin API

-Application plugins can handle gRPC requests as follows:
+Your application plugins handle gRPC using the following step in order:

-- The GRPC Plugin starts the GRPC server + net listener in its own goroutine
+- gRPC plugin starts the gRPC server + net listener in its own goroutine.
+<br></br>
 - Plugins register their handlers with the `GRPC Plugin`.
 To service gRPC requests, a plugin must implement a handler function and register it at a given URL path using the `RegisterService` method.
-The GRPC Plugin uses an GRPC request multiplexer from `grpc/Server`.
+The gRPC plugin uses an GRPC request multiplexer from `grpc/Server`.
+<br></br>
-- GRPC Server routes gRPC requests to their respective registered handlers using the `grpc/Server`.
+- GRPC server routes gRPC requests to their respective registered handlers using the `grpc/Server`.

 ![grpc][grpc-image]
 <p style="text-align: center; font-weight: bold">GRPC Plugin API</p>
 <br/>

-The [GRPC server example][grpc-server-example] demonstrates the usage of the plugin API GetServer():
+The [gRPC server example][grpc-server-example] demonstrates the usage of the plugin API GetServer():
 ```
 // Register our GRPC request handler/service using generated RegisterGreeterServer:
 RegisterGreeterServer(plugin.GRPC.Server(), &GreeterService{})
 ```
-Once the handler is registered with the GRPC plugin, and the agent is running, you can use a gRPC client to call the service.
+Once the handler registers with the GRPC plugin, you have an up and running agent.
+Now, you can use a gRPC client to call the service.

 ---

-**Examples & Tutorials**
+**gRPC examples and tutorials**

 * [GRPC client example][grpc-client-example] shows how to create a client for the GRPC Server
 * [GRPC server example][grpc-server-example] shows how to create a GRPC Server